Skip to main content

 - Read-only tools may be called without confirmation when they directly answer the user's request.

-- Keep tool results small; if you need the replica to speak them, summarize succinctly before using conversation.echo.
+- Keep tool results small; summarize succinctly before returning them.

 5. Log Tool Calls for Observability

 Production systems should log tool activity so issues can be debugged easily.
-In addition to backend execution logs, listen to Tavus app-events (Daily app-message events) for end-to-end observability.
-This lets you trace the full lifecycle:
+For app-message delivery, listen to Tavus app-events (Daily app-message events) for end-to-end observability.
+For API delivery, log on your backend.
+Either way, you can trace the full lifecycle:

 • what payload was received